6 Relaxation Techniques to Reduce Stress and Anxiety

 This exercise is also called a relaxing breath and involves taking a long, deep breath in and out.
 It forces the mind and body to focus on regulating the breath and not on worries.
 It’s best to do this exercise when you sit in a comfortable position with your back straight.

-You need to place the tip of the tongue on the tissue right behind your top front teeth and keep it in the place throughout the practice as you follow this breathing pattern:
+You need to place the tip of the tongue on the tissue right behind your top front teeth and keep it in place throughout the practice as you follow this breathing pattern:

 - Exhale through your mouth